wacmkxiaoyi/Xenon-Multiprocessing-Engine/README.md

 ```

 ## 2.4 Monitor Module
 Monitor is a new module (version >=3.3) of XME designed to provide interaction between different programs (generally processes located on the local computer).
 This class has a shared memory variable Monitor.\_\_Message\_\_All processes can implement message passing (such as status reporting) and RPC (remote procedure call) by network.
-In Monitor communication, all data will be stored in the form of serializable messages (via the pickle module) (such as lists, dictionaries, np.ndarray, etc.). (**Monitor object will be created automatically when calling XMEMBuilder to create the XMEManager, and is also memory shared**)
+In Monitor communication, all data will be stored in the form of serializable messages (via the json module) (such as lists, dictionaries, np.ndarray, etc.).
+At the same time, all data in Monitor.\_\_Message\_\_ should be able to be serialized by json.
+The reason why pickle module is not used for serialization and json is used here is to consider the platform-independent feature. (**Monitor object will be created automatically when calling XMEMBuilder to create the XMEManager, and is also memory shared**)

 **Note: In XME<4.0, class Monitor: XME.XMElib.Monitor**